Data analyst behavioral interview questions are tricky to answer.

 Data analysts get tasked with experimenting with data to test new features or campaigns.
-Many behavioral questions will ask about experiments, but also tap into how you approach measuring your results.
+Many behavioral questions will ask about experiments but also tap into how you approach measuring your results.

-With questions like these, be sure to describe the objective of the experiment, even if it was a simple A/B test.
+With questions like these, be sure to describe the objective of the experiment, even if it is a simple A/B test.
 Don’t be afraid to get technical; explain the metrics you used and the process you used to quantify the results.

 With a question like this, remember these tips: